cran/dnet/inst/staticdocs/CITATIONs.md

-Fang H, Gough J. (2014) DNET: dynamic networks via integrative analysis of digitised data in terms of network, ontology and evolution.
-R package version 1.0.1. http://dnet.r-forge.r-project.org
+Fang H, Gough J. (2014) dnet: an open-source R package for integrative analysis of high-throughput digitised data in terms of network, ontology and evolution. http://dnet.r-forge.r-project.org